Co-op City, Bronx: Demographics

 Because of its large senior citizen block—well over 8,300 residents above the age of sixty as of 2007—it is considered the largest naturally occurring retirement community (NORC) in the nation and its Senior Services Program has extensive outreach to help its aging residents, most of whom moved in as workers and remained after retiring.

 Co-op City was home to a large Jewish community during its early years, as well as Italian Americans and Irish Americans; many of them had relocated from other areas of the Bronx, such as the Grand Concourse.
 With African Americans making up a large minority, the community became known for its ethnic diversity.
 As early tenants grew older and moved away, the newer residents reflected the current population of the Bronx, with African American and Hispanic residents comprising the majority of residents by 1987.
 In the 1990s, after the fall of the Soviet Union, the neighborhood received an influx of former Eastern Bloc émigrés, especially from Russia and Albania.
+In 2019, CUNY TV uploaded a video on YouTube called "Co-op City, The Bronx | DiverseCITY" speaking about the diverse demographics and they have mentioned there is also now a significant Asian population in the development alongside other ethnic and racial populations.
+This housing development also uploaded the same video on their own YouTube channel.

 Policing and crime

-Community District 10 is patrolled by the 45th Precinct of the NYPD, located at 2877 Barkley Avenue in Throggs Neck.
+Co-Op city which is within Community District 10 is patrolled by the 45th Precinct of the NYPD, located at 2877 Barkley Avenue in Throggs Neck.
 The 45th Precinct ranked 28th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 53 per 100,000 people, Community District 10's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 243 per 100,000 people is lower than that of the city as a whole.

 The 45th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 67% between 1990 and 2022.
 The precinct reported five murders, 13 rapes, 235 robberies, 265 felony assaults, 108 burglaries, 609 grand larcenies, and 323 grand larcenies auto in 2022.